Chamberlain91/Heirloom/Documentation/Api/Heirloom.Math/Heirloom.Math.Calc.md

 #### <a name="MINF5193F1"></a>Min(params int vals) : int
 <small>`Static`</small>

-Returns the minimum value in the given set of numbers.

 #### <a name="MAX819873FB"></a>Max(params int vals) : int
 <small>`Static`</small>

-Returns the maximum value in the given set of numbers.

 #### <a name="MIN2179CF51"></a>Min(params float vals) : float
 <small>`Static`</small>

-Returns the minimum value in the given set of numbers.

 #### <a name="MAX864DE05B"></a>Max(params float vals) : float
 <small>`Static`</small>

-Returns the maximum value in the given set of numbers.

 #### <a name="MIN2BBFC41F"></a>Min<T>(params T vals) : T
 <small>`Static`</small>

-Finds the comparably minimum value from the set of value.

 #### <a name="MIN40586098"></a>Min<T>(IList\<T> vals) : T